NicoHenzel/Insurance-Churn-Prediction/README.md

 Since this is a public project, the data used for it is also publicly available.
 It was taken from the Insurance Churn Prediction: Weekend Hackathon from kaggle (see: https://www.kaggle.com/datasets/k123vinod/insurance-churn-prediction-weekend-hackathon, last visited: 2022-04-25 18:46)
 The Hackathon was originally hosted by Machine Hack in 2020 (https://www.machinehack.com/course/insurance-churn-prediction-weekend-hackathon-2/), this Website is not reachable anylonger, thus the data was downloaded from kaggle.

-Because anonymized data was used, the actual features that impact the churn rate cannot be derived from it.
-In order to deepen the interpretation of and get a broader understanding for the outcomes, additional scientific papers were used.
-These papers help to give an overview of potential features that can impact the churn rate of insurance customers.
-HIER WEITER - PAPER HINZUFÜGEN ALS QUELLEN